imagineLife/frontendpipeline/README.md

 ## Approach Choice

-## Multiple Conditions in one Pipeline File
+### Multiple Conditions in one Pipeline File

 There is a all-in-one pipeline.
 This option has 1 stage & many steps. some of the steps are conditional based on the git workflow event being done (push, merge, etc).

+### One job many steps
+The all-in-one pipeline has one job, or stage.
+The all-in-one pipeline has many steps in that job/stage.

+### Some conditional steps
+Some steps are conditional and consider the github "event_name" values to "decide" whether or not to perform the step.